Hyperon polarization and its relation with directed flow in high-energy nuclear collisions: Numerical results

 As seen in the previous two subsections, the value of hyperon polarization strongly depends on the initial condition of the QGP.
 Meanwhile, the initial geometry and flow field of the QGP also determine the collective flow coefficients of the final state hadrons.
-Therefore, one would naturally expect certain correlation between these two observables in heavy-ion collisions, as already suggested by both experimental data~\cite{STAR:2017ckg,STAR:2019erd,STAR:2023ntw} and theoretical studies~\cite{Ivanov:2020wak,Ryu:2021lnx}.
-In this subsection, we will combine our analyses on the directed flow and global polarization of hyperons and explore how they are correlated with each other.
+Therefore, one would naturally expect certain relation between these two observables in heavy-ion collisions, as already suggested by both experimental data~\cite{STAR:2017ckg,STAR:2019erd,STAR:2023nvo} and theoretical studies~\cite{Ivanov:2020wak,Ryu:2021lnx}.
+In this subsection, we will combine our analyses on the directed flow and global polarization of hyperons and explore how they are related to each other.

 Similar to Figs.~\ref{f:pol_ht}-\ref{f:pol_fy_total}, we first review the dependence of the hadron $v_1$ on the tilted geometry and the initial longitudinal flow profile in Fig.~\ref{f:v1vsHf} for 10-40\% Au+Au collisions at $\sqrt{s_\text{NN}}=27$~GeV.
 Here we choose the $\bar\Lambda$ hyperon since the anisotropy of the anti-baryons is mainly driven by the energy distribution of the QGP rather than the baryon number density deposited by the projectile and target nuclei~\cite{Jiang:2023fad}.
 In the upper panel, we fix the $f_v=0.23$ parameter for the initial longitudinal flow and vary the $H_\text{t}$ parameter for the tilted deformation of the medium geometry.
 One observes that as $H_\text{t}$ increases from 0 to 25, the slope of directed flow with respect to rapidity ($dv_1/dy$) around mid-rapidity decreases from positive to negative values.
 On the other hand, when we fix $H_\text{t}=14.8$ (using $H_\text{t}=2.07b/\text{fm}$) for the medium geometry and vary $f_v$ for the longitudinal flow in the lower panel, one observes an increase in $dv_1/dy$ from negative values towards 0.
 These observations are consistent with our findings for anti-baryons in a prior work~\cite{Jiang:2023fad} on the directed flow coefficients of different hadron species at the BES energies.